NewEdenMC/IWTN/README.md

 # IWTN
-"In with the New" (IWTN) is a resource packed developed specifically for New Eden.
+"In with the New" (IWTN) is a resource pack developed specifically for New Eden.